shudv/memotable/README.md

 ## What memotable is _not_

 It's **not** a full state management system like MobX or Zustand.
-Instead, it's a **reactive data structure primitive** — designed to integrate _with_ those systems or stand alone for efficient in-memory computation.
+Instead, it's a **data structure primitive** — designed to integrate _with_ those systems or stand alone for efficient in-memory computation.

 ## Technical Design